selyukin/PUI2016_se1296/HW2_se1296/README.md

 Author: Sofiya Elyukin, se1296

-I collaborated with Sebastian Bana, Jonathan Geis, Luis Fernando Fernandez, Ben Alpert, and Mark.
+I collaborated with Sebastian Bana, Jonathan Geis, Luis Fernando Melchor Fernandez,Ben Alpert, and Mark (not sure of last name).
+Actual coding for each script here was done individually (but with code borrowing) after a breakdown and discussion of a mostly complete script.

+#### Assignment 1
-Sebastian and Fernando walked Jonathan and me through their scripts for the assignments, and we in turn walked Ben and Mark through the script for Assignment 1.
+Sebastian walked Jonathan, Fernando, and me through his script.
+Jonathan and I later did the same for Ben and Mark.
+Specific instances of code-borrowing for my own script are specified in its comments.

-I went through actually writing my scripts for Assignments 2 and 3 on my own, but took code from the examples provided and from Sebastian's and Fernando's scripts.
-The comments in my scripts specify what sections of code were taken from where.
+#### Assignment 2
+Sebastian walked Jonathan, Fernando, and me through his script.
+We then jointly refined it, specifically to account for N/A values when retrieving information on the next stop.
+Specific instances of code borrowing for my own script are specified in its comments.

+#### Assignment 3:
+Fernando walked Sebastian, Jonathan, and me through his (then partial) script, and we adjusted it to use the DFDATA environmental variable to retreive the CSV file.
+Specific instances of code borrowing for my own script are specified in its comments.